envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.1.2 =

+* Fixed bug with custom SE tracking introduced in 4.1.1.

 = 4.1.1 =